libbyschuknight/tid_til/git_github/git.md

 Deleted branch ci-2949 (was 8e0aa94780).
 Deleted branch ci-3219 (was 7cefdc4239).
 ```
-Bound to be lots of other ways to delete branches and different combindations of branches.
+Bound to be lots of other ways to delete branches and different combinations of branches.

 ### fetch /checkout